 Over the years of eating out at restaurants, friends’ homes and even making my own sweet potato recipes, I have discovered that there is such a thing as a badly baked potato.

-After trial and errors (emphasis on errors), I have developed 5 tips that are essential in getting the perfect baked sweet potato.
+After trying many different ways, I have developed 5 tips that are essential in getting the perfect baked sweet potato.
 If you have more questions, feel free to ask in the comment section.

 What makes sweet potatoes distinctive?

-Sweet potatoes are a highly nutritious root vegetable, providing you with various essential ingredients, including potassium, fiber, vitamin A, and more.
+Sweet potatoes are a highly nutritious and part of the root vegetables family.
+They provide various essential ingredients, including potassium, fiber, vitamin a, vitamin c and more.
+Source: Medical News Today.

 What’s the difference between them and yams?